createlogic/Web-Front-end-Development-Guidelines/html.md

 Page should be readable without CSS & content hierarchy should be maintained.

 ###Boilerplate
-A toned down version of HTML5 Boilerplate is provided [here](#) which fits our requirements.
+A toned down version of HTML5 Boilerplate would be provided [here-still under review](#) which fits our requirements.
 The repository would be maintained and any issues or pull requests would be added if are genuine and add value to the project.

 ###Guidelines